 Down Syndrome Q & A

 Many children with Down syndrome have recurring ear, nose, and throat problems, and it’s also a chronic issue for some adults.
 That’s why it’s so important to have a team of ENT specialists you can trust.
 At SCENT – Southern California Ear, Nose, and Throat, the skilled board-certified ENT physicians offer personalized Down syndrome care for all ages.
-When you or your child have ear, nose, or throat issues, call any of the five convenient locations in Long Beach, Los Alamitos, Huntington Beach, Newport Beach, or Torrance, California, or use online booking anytime.
+When you or your child have ear, nose, or throat issues, call any of the five convenient locations in Long Beach, Los Alamitos, Huntington Beach, and Newport Beach, California, or use online booking anytime.

 What is Down syndrome?